ManJIN-0608/3813ICT_Assignment1/chat/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 # Augular architecture
+## Components
+2 components were created
 **login component**:<br/>
 The login component uses **checkUser** route from node server to check whether user exists.<br/>
-There are a text box for user to enter username and a button to login.
+There are a text box for user to enter username and password and a button to login.

 **home component**:<br/>
 The home component is my main page.
 It uses **all routes** from node server and uses *ngIf to differentiate roles.<br/>